hashicorp/terraform-provider-google/website/docs/r/monitoring_uptime_check_config.html.markdown

 * `name` -
   (Optional)
   A unique resource name for this InternalChecker.
-The format is:projects/[PROJECT_ID]/internalCheckers/[INTERNAL_CHECKER_ID].PROJECT_ID is the stackdriver workspace project for the uptime check config associated with the internal checker.
+The format is projects/[PROJECT_ID]/internalCheckers/[INTERNAL_CHECKER_ID].
+PROJECT_ID is the stackdriver workspace project for the uptime check config associated with the internal checker.

 * `network` -
   (Optional)